lnsy-dev/lnsy-dev.github.io/_posts/2025-07-09-my-latest-context-engineering-setup.md

 There were, of course, a few problems.
 Cursor’s models are a moving target, as is their pricing.
 Throughout the projects the application began behaving differently based on the same inputs.
 Prompts and techniques that worked at the beginning of the project stopped working midway through.
 Models that were the basis of what I was doing were put behind paywalls with no real notice.

 Integration with tools like Figma was interesting but still half-baked.
-Cursor “helps” too much—it’s great for making big edits, but the moment you want to change the copy of a header, then the hallucinations and popovers start getting in your way.
+Cursor “helps” too much — it’s great for making big edits, but the moment you want to change the copy of a header, then the hallucinations and popovers start getting in your way.

 ## My Solution